International Coalition of Medicines Regulatory Authorities (ICMRA)

 - ICMRA - Mapping of the bilateral arrangements between the ICMRA members

-The sector-specific mapping documents are 'living documents' and may be amended to reflect new initiatives or changes to existing ones.
+These documents were published in December 2016, but may be amended to reflect new initiatives or changes to existing ones.

 Stakeholders can send suggestions on the published mappings to email@example.com.
 EMA will take these into consideration for future revision.

-Medicine regulatory authorities worldwide are cooperating under the umbrella of ICMRA with the aim of expediting and streamlining the development and approval of COVID-19 vaccines and treatments worldwide.
-ICMRA members also work towards increasing the efficiency and effectiveness of regulatory processes and decision-making.
+Medicine regulatory authorities worldwide are working together under the umbrella of ICMRA with the aim of expediting and streamlining the development and approval of COVID-19 vaccines and treatments worldwide.
+ICMRA members are also working towards increasing the efficiency and effectiveness of regulatory processes and decision-making.

 Pledges and recommendations